 The amount of the early withdrawal penalty is based on the term of your account.
 The penalty schedule is as follows:

-Headquartered in Eugene, Oregon, Oregon Community Credit Union’s field of membership (FOM) is primarily residency-based, with individuals who live or work in any of the following 28 Oregon counties eligible to join.
+Headquartered in Eugene, Oregon, Oregon Community Credit Union’s field of membership (FOM) expanded in 2021 and now includes individuals who live or work any of Washington State’s 39 counties or in the following 28 Oregon counties.

 Oregon counties – Benton, Clackamas, Clatsop, Columbia, Coos, Crook, Curry, Deschutes, Douglas, Gilliam, Hood River, Jackson, Jefferson, Josephine, Klamath, Lane, Lincoln, Linn, Marion, Morrow, Multnomah, Polk, Sherman, Tillamook, Wasco, Washington, Wheeler, and Yamhill.

 Educational relationship – Students and employees of the University of Oregon qualify for membership.
 Members of the University of Oregon Alumni Association (UOAA) are eligible for membership, regardless of where they live.